Q. How big is the department?

-A. No. All applications are reviewed.
+A. No. All submitted applications are reviewed.
 Click here to view recent admissions statistics, such as number of applicants, diversity of applicants, and average GRE and GPA scores.
 Entry into the program is competitive so strong scores are recommended.

 Q. How can the GRE scores be sent directly to Notre Dame?

 A. Use the institution code 1841 to send the scores directly through ETS.
-If you need to upload new scores after you have submitted your application, please send them to firstname.lastname@example.org.
+If you need to upload new scores after you have submitted your application, please send them to email@example.com.
 Unofficial scores can be uploaded until the official scores are available.
 An offer of admission is contingent upon receiving the official scores from .